aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 - except the combination of water vapor pressure and
 - dew point temperature, which are not independent.

+except the combination of water vapor pressure and dew point temperature, which are not mutually independent.

 If *fig* = *true* is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.

 **Syntax:**